ministryofjustice/form-builder/decisions/0003-files-in-JSON-output.md

 Form Builder may help on an individual basis by building adapters outside the platform, preferably to be owned by another entity.
-However Form Builder should offer a mechanism that enables these entities to be able to integrate with other systems
+However Form Builder should offer a mechanism that enables these entities to be able to integrate with other systems.

 ### Whether to send files to the receiver or let them know they should request them from Form Builder

-The latter is more likely to be reliable and scalable, so proceeding on this basis this excludes options 1 & 4
+The latter is more likely to be reliable and scalable, so proceeding on this basis this excludes options 1 & 4.

 ### Whether to encrypt the files